 One of the most amazing road-trip you've ever taken - guaranteed!

-This journey takes you south, all the way to Taidong, along Taiwan's magnificent coastline and through tranquil rice-paddied countryside.
+This journey takes you south, all the way to Taitung (Taidong), along Taiwan's magnificent coastline and through tranquil rice-paddied countryside.
 Don't rush it!
 Take your time and stop at the humble fishing villages, aboriginal towns and viewing platforms along the way.
 Don't bus it either.
 The experience will be so much better if you have your own wheels.
-Lots of campsites along the way.
+There are some campsites along the way.
+Read about Highway 11 here.

 There are many reasonably priced hotels and bed and breakfasts in Hualien that are of international standard.
-Cheaper accommodation like hostels and guesthouses can also be found easily around the train station.
-Click here to see them all.
+Cheaper accommodation like hostels and guesthouses can be found easily around the train station.
+If you want to be near the "action" at night, you should book a room near Zhongshan Rd. / Zhongzheng Rd. intersection.

 Bianshi and muaji are two names that come to mind when thinking about the area's specialties.
 Bianshi is a type of pork and shrimp dumplings in soup (wonton soup).
 There are many good restaurants in town that sell this tasty meal, but I always go back to Daiji Bianshi, at 120 Zhonghua Rd.
 This local canteen is right downtown and the soup they serve is huge.
 NT50/bowl.